 KCC also has a Lifelong Learning program to create opportunities for the community to enrich their lives without any admission requirements.
 It is purely for self-improvement or enjoyment, as no credit hours are earned.
-Various subject areas are developed to meet the needs of the community, with courses in areas such as: Arts and Hobbies; Home, Garden, and Food; Computers; Healthy and Holistic Living; Fitness; Money and Financial Health; Professional Development; and Bruin Youth.
+Various subject areas are developed to meet the needs of the community, with courses in areas such as: Computers and Technology; Cooking; Crafts and Hobbies; Fitness; Healthy and Holistic Living; Home and Garden; Languages; Money; Music and Writing; Professional Development; and youth programs.